Ties with the F1 legend seem to have inflated the price. Maybe

 What is it?

-Of the gazillion models Audi makes, a mere four are convertibles.
+Of the gazillion models Audi makes, few are convertibles.
 The A5 Cabriolet is the most versatile of the drop tops, in that it’s got four usable seats and a slew of engines, ranging from the everyman’s 2.0-litre TDI to the supercharged 3.0-litre petrol in the high-performance S5.

 The A5 is one of Audi’s best-looking cars and the Cabriolet version does little to change this.
 Even an earlier facelift recognised this, by doing very little to change the actual appearance of the car.
 The big changes came underneath, with new engines and better systems; from the outside, only new headlights with smart daytime running lights give the game away.